wireapp/wire-server/docs/reference/make-docker-and-qemu.md

 That's it as far as the docker parts of this.
 Simple, right? :)

 ### Limits of Manifest files:
-I can't figgure out how to delete local manifest files.
+I can't figure out how to delete local manifest files.
-I haven't figgured out how to point to local images in a manifest file. this means if we use the name of a manifest in our Docker compose configuration, docker will go out to dockerhub for the image, rather than using a new image we just built, and we have to build a manifest file AFTER the push do dockerhub has been completed.
+I haven't figured out how to point to local images in a manifest file. this means if we use the name of a manifest in our Docker compose configuration, docker will go out to dockerhub for the image, rather than using a new image we just built, and we have to build a manifest file AFTER the push do dockerhub has been completed.

 ## QEMU + BinFmt Support: